Yukiteno/learngit/readme.txt

 some texts
-some more texts
+change some more texts
-some even more texts
+some even more texts benn changed